Make these healthy millet crepes for your breakfast. These are easy, quick, and delicious. Also, these millet crepes are gluten-free.

 - High in phenolic content

-- Low in carbohydrate (bad carb)
+- Low in carbohydrates (bad carbs)

-Can we eat millets daily?
+Can we eat millet daily?

 Is millet gluten-free?